With the number of podcasts growing by the day, you might be wondering, should I start a podcast for my personal brand or business?

 Why start a podcast with Spreaker and how to get started

-With so many hosting platforms to start your podcasts on it can be challenging to decide which one is the right one for you; for me, that’s Spreaker and here’s why.
+With so many hosting platforms to start your podcasts on it can be challenging to decide which one is the right one for you; for me, that’s Spreaker and here’s why I think you’ll love it too.

 - User experience